 Destinations: Brewery (After Effects + Element 3D)

-Exploring the possibilities of a control-free mixed reality experience, I helped to flesh out, test, and ship a gesture-based interaction model, within the restrictions of the ML2 hardware, that has carried into newer systems and helped to define the current industry standard.
+Exploring the potential of a controller-free mixed-reality experience, I helped shape, test, and ship a gesture-based interaction model built within the constraints of the ML2 hardware—a system that went on to influence newer platforms and contribute to today’s industry standards.

 A design story I shot & produced about our gesture system